 A recent assessment by the International Labour Organisation and Inter-American Development Bank predicts that a transition to plant-based diets would create 19 million jobs in Latin America and The Caribbean.

-The Netherlands has also developed a scheme to reduce pollution from poultry by compensating pig farmers.
+The Netherlands has also developed a scheme to reduce pollution from pigs by compensating pig farmers.

 How 50by40 is involved?